ropg/SVESADS/README.md

 So what we're looking for is a way to signal that help is needed, to be seen on satellite images.
 Here's some thoughts on this signal, in no particular order and with no guarantee that these all hold true.

 * Very regularly taken (multiple times a day in some cases) satellite images seem to be available for disaster areas, presently at a resolution where each pixel represents 70cm x 70cm (27" x 27") on the ground.
-While this is seen as a fairly high resolution for civilian satellite imagery, it is still a problematic resolution for signalling something unique.
+While this is seen as a fairly high resolution for civilian satellite imagery, it is still a fairly problematic resolution for signalling something unique.

 * The space the suvivor has to make this signal may be as little as a roof in a flooded area, so let's say that is on the order of 7 x 7 meters.
 That means that optimally, the signal has to be recognisable at as little as 10x10 pixels.

 * Ideally survivors would be able to create the signal from a wide range of materials that might be available to them.

 * Survivors will probable not have available materials in various colors, and satellite images may not be color-corrected and taken at differing times of day and in various reflective circumstances.
-A monochrome signal that simply has to contrast with the environment may make sense.
+A monochrome signal that simply has to contrast with the environment might make most sense.

 * When it comes to recognising a signal that is both simple and low-resolution, there will unavoidably be false positives.
 Some large fraction of these will be features of buildings and or landscape that were also present pre-disaster.
-IF pre-disaster images are available, one would expect many of these false positives can be excluded.
+If pre-disaster images are available, one would expect many of these false positives can be excluded.

 &nbsp;